ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

     full:
       title: ASL Have Achieved ISO 45001 - Health & Safety Management Accreditation
       text: >-
-        We Have Successfully Achieved ISO 45001 - The Industry Recognised Accreditation for Occupational Health & Safety Management.\
+        We Have Successfully Achieved ISO 45001 - The International Standard for Occupational Health & Safety Management.\

         \